Aurora police officer won't face charges in teen's death

 An attorney for his family earlier claimed no evidence shows Richardson touching the gun during the struggle and voiced doubts that the officers had reasonable suspicion to pursue him based on the information they had at the time.

+Richardson's family also accused Acevedo, the Aurora police chief, of misleading the public about what happened and called for the police chief's resignation.

+Neither Richardson's father, Jameco Richardson, nor Rathod could immediately be reached for comment.

-The investigation described, based on interviews with the officers, how Gruszeczka dove onto Richardson's midsection to try and gain control of what turned out to be a pellet gun.
+The investigation report described, based on interviews with the officers, how Gruszeczka dove onto Richardson to try and gain control of what turned out to be a pellet gun.
 The report said Gruszeczka "landed on the individual’s midsection, with the individual’s gun underneath Officer Gruszeczka’s bullet proof vest and pointed at Officer Gruszeczka’s stomach."

 "Officer Gruszeczka saw and felt the individual reaching his hand in between their bodies to try to get his hand around the grip of the pistol.
 Although Officer Gruszeczka reported he had a hand on the slide of the gun, he felt the suspect’s hand at the grip of the gun and could not block the trigger," the report said.
 "During this struggle, Officer Gruszeczka unholstered his own firearm and loudly ordered the individual to drop the gun.
 In response, Officer Gruszeczka felt the individual’s fingers and knuckles moving along Officer Gruszeczka’s belly, re-gripping the pistol-grip of the gun."